I Knew You Were Trouble: Accolades

 "I Knew You Were Trouble" was one of the award-winning songs at the 2014 BMI Awards.
 It was one of the "Most Performed Songs" awarded at the 2014 ASCAP Awards, in honor of songwriters and producers.
 The song won Song of the Year at the 2013 Radio Disney Music Awards.
 At the 2013 MTV Video Music Awards, "I Knew You Were Trouble" won Best Female Video and was nominated for Video of the Year; it was Swift's second win in the category following "You Belong with Me in 2009.
-It also won YouTube Phenomenon at the inaugural YouTube Music Awards in 2013.
-The song received nominations at popularity-catered awards ceremonies including Nickelodeon Australian Kids' Choice Awards, Teen Choice Awards, and Nickelodeon Kids' Choice Awards.
+It also won YouTube Phenomenon at the inaugural 2013 YouTube Music Awards.
+The song received nominations at popularity-catered awards ceremonies including Aussie's Favorite Song at the Nickelodeon Australian Kids' Choice Awards, Choice Music Single – Female at the 2013 Teen Choice Awards, and Favorite Female Singer at the 2013 Kids' Choice Awards.